Dev49net/wp-first-letter-avatar/readme.txt

 = I don't want to use Gravatar at all.
 Can I disable it? = Yes!
 By default, WP First Letter Avatar sets custom avatar only to users without Gravatar, but in plugin settings you can disable it and use custom avatar for everybody.

+= Can avatars be round, like in Google+? =
+Yes.
+In 1.2 version this feature has been introduced - just go to plugin settings and click Round avatars.

 == Screenshots ==

 1. This shows three comments with first letter avatars (these commenters don't have their Gravatars) and one with standard Gravatar.